Best contractor funding companies

 Why do banks decline contractors?

 Project-based revenue looks lumpy and unpredictable to a bank's model.
-Lenders that specialize in contractors understand the billing cycle and fund against it.
+Funders that specialize in contractors understand the billing cycle and fund against it.

 Should I use a broker for contractor funding?

-Yes — many lenders flinch at lumpy contractor revenue.
-A broker reaches 50+ lenders, finds the ones that understand the cycle, and negotiates.
+Yes — many funders flinch at lumpy contractor revenue.
+A broker reaches the right funders, finds the ones that understand the cycle, and negotiates.